PerfEasy-Git/Sudoku-Policies/PRIVACY_POLICY.md

 ### 8.3 Parental Controls

 Parents or guardians can:
-- Review the data collected by requesting a report
+- Review the data collected by requesting a report (contact us)
 - Request deletion of their child's data
-- Contact us at: info@perfeasy.com
+- Contact us at: jitin.chadha@perfeasy.com

-**Note:** If your App targets or is accessible to children under 13, you MUST add the Families Self-Certified COPPA Safe Harbor Program seal and implement additional privacy measures.
-Google Ads has specific requirements for child-directed apps.

 ---

 ## 9. Data Sharing and Disclosure

+### 9.1 Third-Party Sharing

-We may share your information with:
+We share data with:

-### 9.1 Service Providers
-- **Google LLC:** Analytics, advertising, and cloud services
+- **Google LLC (AdMob):** For advertising services only (device identifiers, ad interactions)
-- **Firebase/Google Cloud:** Backend infrastructure
-- **Ad Network Partners:** For displaying advertisements
+- **No other third parties:** We do not sell, rent, or share your data with anyone else

 ### 9.2 Legal Requirements